BergQuester/v8tr.github.io/_drafts/2018-10-04-sticky-grid-collection-view.md

 ### Positioning Cells into Grid

-The next step is to properly position cells within collection view content size.
-For this purpose we need to override `layoutAttributesForElements(in:)` that returns an array of `UICollectionViewLayoutAttributes` which is the layout attributes for all of the cells and views in the specified rectangle.
+The next step is to properly position cells within the collection view bounds.

+Before rendering its cells, the collection view calls `layoutAttributesForElements(in:)` that returns an array of cells attributes.
+Instead of drawing all cells at once, the collection view passes visible rectangle to that method and expects it to return attributes only for the visible cells which has a positive impact on performance.

 {% highlight swift linenos %}